Stackclash/5e-vault/5. Mechanics/Items/Peony Of Power Hhbh.md

 ## Effect:

 As an action, you may crush this herb in your hand.
-For the next 10 minutes, anytime you cast a spell that expends a spell slot, it is considered to be cast using a spell slot that is 1 level higher than the one you actually used.
+For the next 10 minutes, anytime you [[/5.
+Mechanics/Rules/Actions.md#cast%20a%20spell\|cast a spell]] that expends a spell slot, it is considered to be cast using a spell slot that is 1 level higher than the one you actually used.

 *Source: Hamund's Herbalism Handbook p.
 27*